David J. Weber: Career

 Weber joined the faculty of San Diego State University in 1967 and taught at the Universidad de Costa Rica in 1970, lecturing in Spanish, as part of the Fulbright Program.
 In 1973, he was promoted to full professor at San Diego State.
 Unhappy with his teaching load, Weber began looking for other opportunities.

 In 1976 Weber accepted a position at Southern Methodist University, where he established the William P. Clements Center for Southwest Studies.
 He later became chair of the history department.
 In 1986, Weber relinquished his duties as department chair.
 For the next year, he served as a fellow at the Center for Advanced Study in the Behavioral Sciences at Stanford University.
 He returned to SMU the next year, as the first Robert H. and Nancy Dedman Chair in History.

-Among the more than 20 books he authored on the subject, his books The Mexican Frontier, 1821-1846: The American Southwest Under Mexico (1982) and The Spanish Frontier in North America (1992), documented and explored elements about the Spanish conquest and its effects on Native Americans.
+Among the more than 20 books he authored on the subject, his books The Mexican Frontier, 1821-1846: The American Southwest Under Mexico (1982), Barbáros: Spaniards and their Savages in the Age of Enlightenment (2008), and The Spanish Frontier in North America (1992), documented and explored elements about the Spanish conquest, Indios Bárbaros, and its effects on Native Americans.
 Weber also explored the growth of the English-speaking population (generally migrants from the United States) in areas that would later become parts of the United States.
 Historian Jesus de la Teja described Weber's The Mexican Frontier as "a game changer in the field of the history of the Southwest".
 The book was reprinted in Spanish and published in Mexico and Spain.
 As of 2013, it was still in print.